leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: episcleritis_scleritis-condition-cornearefractive
 - What is scleritis/episcleritis?
+- Is episcleritis dangerous
+- Will episcleritis go off on it's own
+- is scleritis and episcleritis the same
+- how is scleritis and episcleritis different
 - What is episcleritis?
 - What is scleritis?
 - What is the difference between episcleritis and scleritis?